S-Corporations & Partnerships

 There are advantages to this.
 It eliminates the double taxation that regular corporations are exposed to where their income is taxed at the corporate level and then again as dividend income at the individual shareholder level.
 Another benefit is the personal protection of corporate status which serves to shield the individual owners from personal commercial liability of the S-corporation.

-BILL SITTIG CPA and advisors in Tallahassee is experienced in tax issues related to S-Corporations and partnerships.
-Call now to schedule a free consultation at 850-386-2639.
+BILL SITTIG CPA in Tallahassee is experienced in tax issues related to S-Corporations and Partnerships.
+Call now to schedule a complimentary consultation at 850-386-2639.